 The FJC cannot issue a court order or vary (change) the terms of the Syariah Court order for these private agreements.
 If you wish to have the terms of your Syariah Court order varied, you must make your application in the Syariah Court.

-If the mediation proceeds and no agreement is reached at mediation, and you insist on proceeding further, the court will direct the police to investigate the matter and refer your complaint to the State Courts.
+If the mediation proceeds and no agreement is reached at mediation, and you insist on proceeding further, the court will direct the police to investigate the matter and refer your application to the State Courts.

-This is because the FJC does not conduct proceedings involving criminal offences.
+The Family Justice Courts does not conduct proceedings involving criminal offences.

 The information here is for general guidance as the courts do not provide legal advice.
 If you need further help, you may want to get independent legal advice.